ns-gamming/Termux-Tor-IP-Rotator/README.md

 🏷 License

-This project is licensed under:

-MIT License — Free to use, modify, and improve with credit.
+MIT License — Free to use, modify and improve with credit.

 ---

-<div align="center">⭐ If this tool helped you —
+<div align="center">⭐ If this helped you — STAR ⭐ the repo.

-PLEASE STAR ⭐ THE REPOSITORY

 💙 Stay Anonymous
 💙 Stay Secure